schoero/swissqrbill/README.md

 The documentation for PDFKit can be found on [pdfkit.org](http://pdfkit.org/docs/getting_started.html).

-A simple guide how to generate a complete bill can be found in [docs/how-to-create-a-complete-qr-bill.md][how to create a complete qr bill].
+A simple guide how to generate a complete bill can be found in [docs/how-to-create-a-complete-qr-bill.md][how-to-create-a-complete-qr-bill].
 You will learn how to create a PDF that looks like this:

 <br/>

 ![Complete QR bill](assets/complete-qr-bill.png)

+[SwissQRBill]: ./docs/pdf/index.md#class-swissqrbill
+[SwissQRBill-constructor]: ./docs/pdf/index.md#constructor-new-swissqrbilldata-options
-[importing documentation]: ./docs/importing.md
+[importing-documentation]: ./docs/importing.md
-[repository docs]: ./docs/
+[repository-docs]: ./docs/
-[how to create a complete qr bill]: ./docs/how-to-create-a-complete-qr-bill.md
+[how-to-create-a-complete-qr-bill]: ./docs/how-to-create-a-complete-qr-bill.md